EVORA-project/evora-ontology/models/docs/DataProvider.md

   providedEntityType:
     name: providedEntityType
     description: Identifies the type of entity (ontology class) described by the response to a query.
-Values should be expressed as IRIs (e.g., from an ontology)
+Values should be expressed as IRIs (e.g., from an ontology).
     title: provided entity type
     comments:
     - This property defines what the response is about, independent of its serialization.
-      Values should be ontology class IRIs (e.g. https://w3id.org/evorao/Virus)
+      Values should be ontology class IRIs (e.g. https://w3id.org/evorao/Virus).
     close_mappings:
     - dct:type
     - schema:additionalType